 By Lucio Buffalmano

-Social Power takes the best wisdom from each of these books and more, plus tons of researches, video examples, pictures, and infographics.
+One, because Power University takes the best wisdom from each of these books and more, plus tons of research turned into practical strategies, video examples, pictures, and infographics.

-If you seek practical strategies for career success, this might be the best product you can get.
+If you seek practical strategies for career success, this might be the best investment you can make in yourself.

 Watch out for popular career books

-Many books teach how to build a good career based on utopian models of “the best ones will advance”.
+Many books teach how to build a good career based on utopian and naive models of “the best ones will advance”.